Sílvio (footballer, born 1987)

-Sílvio Manuel de Azevedo Ferreira Sá Pereira (born 28 September 1987), known simply as Sílvio, is a Portuguese professional footballer who plays for U.D.
-Vilafranquense.
-A defender, he is equally at ease as a right or left-back.
+Sílvio Manuel de Azevedo Ferreira Sá Pereira (born 28 September 1987), known simply as Sílvio, is a Portuguese former professional footballer.
+A defender, he was equally at ease as a right or left-back.

 He made 129 Primeira Liga appearances for Rio Ave, Braga, Benfica, Vitória de Setúbal and Vitória de Guimarães, winning several honours while playing infrequently for the third of those clubs.
 Abroad, he featured in La Liga for Atlético Madrid and Deportivo, and spent a season in England with Wolverhampton Wanderers.

 Sílvio won eight caps for Portugal in three years, making his debut in 2010.

 Club career

 Early career

 Born in Lisbon, Sílvio played youth football with local S.L.
 Benfica.
 In summer 2008, he moved straight from the lower leagues with Odivelas F.C. to the Primeira Liga with Rio Ave FC.
 He made his debut in the competition on 24 August in a 1–1 home draw against Benfica, and finished his second season with 27 appearances to help the Vila do Conde side to the 12th place, above the relegation zone.

 In July 2010, Sílvio joined S.C.
 Braga, scoring his first top-flight and professional goal on in a 1–0 home win over C.S.
 Marítimo and playing 38 official games in his only season, including nine in the Minho club's runner-up run in the UEFA Europa League; he also began suffering from injury problems in this timeframe.